Kalush Raion

 The raion was formed on October 28, 1963.
 In 1972 part of the raion became incorporated into the Kalush municipality.
 The oldest settlements in the Raion are Stankiv (1158), Zaviy (13th century), Holyn' (1391), and Novytsia (14th century).

 The leader of the Organization of Ukrainian Nationalists, Stepan Bandera, was born in Staryi Uhryniv in Kalush Raion, on January 1, 1909.

-Ivan Rubchak and the writer M. Kozonis were also born in Kalush Raion.
+Nicholas Ilkov, Ivan Rubchak and the writer M. Kozonis were also born in Kalush Raion.

 Subdivisions

 Current

 After the reform in July 2020, the raion consisted of 13 hromadas: